akinremisa/rfsed/README.md

 + Multiprocessing options for waveform fitting and extracting earthquake data from local seismic record files.

 Receiver functions streams in the rfsed are handled by the 'RFStream' class of the [rf](https://github.com/trichter/rf) open software, and it inherits a lot of useful methods from the Obspy class 'Stream'.
 It is supported via the obspyh5 package.
 For more information on class "RFStream", see documentation on [rf](https://rf.readthedocs.io/en/latest/).
-The rf framework is included in the rfsed package for completness under The MIT License (MIT) Copyright (c) 2013-2019 Tom Eulenfeld.
 In the rfsed modules to extract earthquake data from local seismic records, read and write support for necessary metadata is provided for SAC, SeismicHanlder and HDF5 formats based on [ObsPy](https://github.com/obspy/obspy).

-## Installation and testing of this package
+## Installation and testing of this software

 ### Installation from PyPi
 The easiest way to install rfsed is via `pip`::